rewe-digital/integration-patterns/README.md

 * header-footer: `9081`
 * product-information: `9082`

 To test the setup, go to `http://localhost:9000/p/2670536` to see a product detail page including a header and a footer.
-To acess the product detail page directly, go to `http://localhost:9080/products/2670536`.
+To access the product detail page directly, go to `http://localhost:9080/products/2670536`.